jjaapar/kill_switch/README.md

 # kill_switch

 This set of scripts and config file is for use with the Closed Loop Seco-Larm SM-4601-LQ Magnetic Contact and Raspberry Pi to sense the door state (OPEN/CLOSE).
 These logs and alerts when the door state changes from OPEN -> CLOSE or CLOSE -> OPEN.

+In this case, it sends a command via ssh to a remote server to trigger a light tower (Patlite LA6-POE) to blink RED.

 ## Install required packages: